wilsonpage/express-subdomain-handler/README.md

 ##Usage

-1. Add express-subdomain-handler to your express middleware (stack before any routes are specified)
+1. Add express-subdomain-handler to your express middleware stack (before your routes are specified)

 		app.use( require('express-subdomain-handler')({ baseUrl: 'example.com', prefix: 'myprefix', logger: true }) );
 &nbsp;